photoprism/photoprism-docs/docs/getting-started/config-options.md

 # Config Options #

 !!! tldr ""
-    Changing values in a `docker-compose.yml` file and in the [Advanced Settings](../user-guide/settings/advanced.md) UI always **requires a restart** to take effect.
+    Changing values in a `docker-compose.yml` file or in the [Advanced Settings](../user-guide/settings/advanced.md) UI always **requires a restart** to take effect.
 Open a terminal, run `docker compose stop`, and then run `docker compose up -d` to restart all services.

 ### Authentication ###